anneln/Quizzical/README.md

+# Quizzical 🎯

+A quiz app made with React.
+You can answer quiz questions and get your score.

+## About This Project

+This is a **solo project** inspired by [Scrimba's](https://scrimba.com) React course.
+I designed it in **Figma** before I started coding.

+## What I Built

+Quizzical is a quiz app where you can:

+- Click "Start quiz" to begin
+- Answer multiple choice questions
+- See if your answer is right (green) or wrong (red)
+- See your final score
+- Play again with new questions

+## Features

+-[x] Quiz questions from the internet
+-[x] Questions and answers are mixed up randomly
+-[x] Your score is counted automatically
+-[x] Green for correct, red for wrong
+-[x] You can play again
+-[x] Error handling if the internet is slow

+## Tech Stack

+- **React** - The main library
+- **JavaScript** - The programming language
+- **HTML & CSS** - For the page design
+- **Figma** - I designed it here first
+- **Open Trivia Database API** - Where the questions come from
+- **Libraries used**:
+  - `html-entities` - To show special characters
+  - `clsx` - To add classes easily
+  - `react-confetti` - For celebration animation when you win

+## What I Learned

+-[x] State Management - Use useState to save information and pass data with props -[x] useEffect Hook - Fetch data from internet with fetch() and clean up with AbortController -[x] API Integration - Get questions from external API and handle errors (like 429 errors) -[x] Fisher-Yates Algorithm - Shuffle question answers randomly so the correct answer is not always in the same place -[x] JavaScript - Use map() and forEach() to work with arrays -[x] Conditional Rendering - Show or hide things based on state and give feedback with colors

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.